sandhawke/crosscloud/overview.md

-## Vision

-The **crosscloud vision** is of people easily moving between applications, always able to access and control their own data, never forced to use products or services from any particular vendor.
-The name comes from the observation that cloud-based software has a strong tendency to lock-in users and make them to use a particular platform.
-In response, we need a good way to cross between these different cloud systems.
-The goal is that users everywhere be free to use different products, and if they switch, they never lose access to what they've been doing and the people they've been doing it with.
+Crosscloud is a decentralized system, still being designed, which is intended to give users the freedom to move comfortably between competing cloud-based applications.
+Where today users are locked in by sites which hold onto their data and their social connections, when crosscloud is widely deployed, users will be free to switch to new applications in search of better features, pricing, and policies.

-The flagship crosscloud application is [cimba](http://cimba.co), a microblogging tool being built at MIT CSAIL.
-Cimba users get an experience like that provided by Twitter, Facebook news feeds, etc, but they can switch to another crosscloud microblogging app and still see the same social network with the same posts and the same metadata.
+The flagship Crosscloud application is [cimba](http://cimba.co), a microblogging tool being built at MIT CSAIL.
+Cimba users get an experience like that provided by Twitter, Facebook news feeds, etc, but they can switch to another Crosscloud microblogging app and still see the same social network with the same posts and the same metadata.
 More impressively, they can also switch vendors for their back-end data storage with no impact on user experience for themselves or their contacts.
 (At least that's the vision; it's not there yet.)
-Many other crosscloud applications are possible, spanning the whole range of Internet success stories and dreams of a connected world (see [potential application areas](apps.md)).
+Many other Crosscloud applications are possible, spanning the whole range of Internet success stories and dreams of a connected world (see [potential application areas](apps.md)).